piyush-sarangi/piyush-sarangi.github.io/_pages/about.md

 permalink: /
 subtitle: I am a third year Electrical Engineering student at <a href='https://www.iitkgp.ac.in/'>Indian Institute of Technology, Kharagpur</a>.

+I am interested in Computational Linguistics and Historical Linguistics, with a particular focus on language change in Indo-Aryan languages.
+My current work explores data-driven approaches to Sanskrit–Prakrit sound correspondences and lexical evolution.

 profile:
   align: right
   image: prof_pic.jpg